 Exploring Cardiff, Wales’ Capital

-Cardiff is Wales’ biggest and most important city.
+Cardiff is Wales’ biggest and most important city and the perfect way to start a Wales Road Trip.
 It is located 150 miles west of London and is one of the most vibrant cities I have ever been to.
 Cardiff’s main attractions can be found in two different areas of the city: The Old Town and the Cardiff Bay.

 The old town is home to medieval buildings as well as the Cardiff Castle, built by the Bute family.
 Don’t worry, we won’t get into a long history lesson today but please do remember that family name since we’ll be hearing it a lot in next week’s article about Wales’ 400 Castles.